breezy-weather/breezy-weather/docs/SOURCES.md

 ### Environmental Protection Department
 **[Environmental Protection Department](https://www.aqhi.gov.hk/)** can be added as a secondary **Air quality** source for Hong Kong.

+### FOSS Public Alert Server
+> The FOSS Public Alert Server project is currently in early testing.

+**[FOSS Public Alert Server](https://invent.kde.org/webapps/foss-public-alert-server/)** is an open source server that provides near real-time alerts about emergencies worldwide.

 ### GeoNames
 > 🔐 **This source requires an API key.** [Register here](https://www.geonames.org/login)

 **[GeoNames](https://www.geonames.org/)** provides multilingual search for place names of more than 11 million locations worldwide.
 This source can be enabled as a **Search** source after adding your API key.

 ### National Centers for Environmental Information
+> NCEI is available for saved locations for the time being.
+It will be made available to current location in a future release.

 **[National Centers for Environmental Information](https://www.ncei.noaa.gov/)** (NCEI) provides Global Summary of the Month (GSOM), a global climatological database that can be added as a **Temperature normals** source worldwide.

 ### Nominatim